Falun Gong: Tianjin and Zhongnanhai protests

-By the late 1990s, the Communist Party's relationship to the growing Falun Gong movement had become increasingly tense.
+By the late 1990s, the Chinese government's relationship to the growing Falun Gong movement had become increasingly tense.
 Reports of discrimination and surveillance by the Public Security Bureau were escalating, and Falun Gong practitioners were routinely organizing sit-in demonstrations responding to media articles they deemed to be unfair.
 The conflicting investigations launched by the Ministry of the Public Security on one side and the State Sports Commission and Qiao Shi on the other spoke of the disagreements among China's elites on how to regard the growing practice.

 In April 1999, an article critical of Falun Gong was published in Tianjin Normal University's Youth Reader magazine.
 The article was authored by physicist He Zuoxiu who, as Porter and Gutmann indicate, is a relative of Politburo member and public security secretary Luo Gan.
 The article cast qigong, and Falun Gong in particular, as superstitious and harmful for youth.
 Falun Gong practitioners responded by picketing the offices of the newspaper requesting a retraction of the article.
 Unlike past instances in which Falun Gong protests were successful, on 22 April the Tianjin demonstration was broken up by the arrival of three hundred riot police.
 Some of the practitioners were beaten, and forty-five arrested.
 Other Falun Gong practitioners were told that if they wished to appeal further, they needed to take the issue up with the Ministry of Public Security and go to Beijing to appeal.

 The Falun Gong community quickly mobilized a response, and on the morning of 25 April, upwards of 10,000 practitioners gathered near the central appeals office to demand an end to the escalating harassment against the movement, and request the release of the Tianjin practitioners.
-According to Benjamin Penny, practitioners sought redress from the leadership of the country by going to them and, "albeit very quietly and politely, making it clear that they would not be treated so shabbily."
+According to Benjamin Penny, practitioners sought redress from the leadership of the country by going to them and, "albeit very quietly and politely, making it clear that they would not be treated so shabbily".
 They sat or read quietly on the sidewalks surrounding the Zhongnanhai.